-Black River Technical College also provides a consent form that authorizes the College to share such information directly with their Advisor.
-The parties must either complete and submit this form to the Title IX Coordinator or provide similar documentation demonstrating consent to a release of information to the Advisor before the College is able to share records with an Advisor.
+Black River Technical College also provides a consent form that authorizes Black River Technical College to share such information directly with their Advisor.
+The parties must either complete and submit this form to the Title IX Coordinator or provide similar documentation demonstrating consent to a release of information to the Advisor before Black River Technical College is able to share records with an Advisor.